ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The most basic form of sending on a connection involves enqueuing a single Data block as a complete Message, with default send parameters.
-Message data is created as an array of octets.
+Message data is created as an array of octets, and the resulting object contains both the byte array and the length of the array.

 ~~~
 messageData := "hello".octets()